-The Sternberg Research Library is open for use by FHSU students and faculty, as well as by visiting researchers.
+The research library is open for use by FHSU students and faculty, as well as by visiting researchers.
 Materials are to be used within the museum under the supervision of the Zoological Collections Manager.
 In rare instances, items can be checked out only if approved by the Zoological Collections Manger and Curatorial Staff.
 Plans are underway to create a searchable database of library holdings.
 For more information or to coordinate a visit, please contact Curtis J. Schmidt at (785)650-2447 (cell) or (785)628-5504 (office), or by e-mail at email@example.com.